AKD08/MMP-Very-Early-Beta/README.md

             \::/    /                \::/    /
              \/____/                  \/____/

-# MMP (Minecraft Music Player) (Current Version Beta V4.8)
+# MMP (Minecraft Music Player) (Current Version Beta V5)

 Update :> new look, preview video, settings, light/dark mode, audio qualizer, use you own playlist, and a volume slider

 MMP is the ultimate app for Minecraft music lovers, letting you enjoy the iconic tracks from Minecraft with a personal twist!

 # Disclaimer
 This project includes FFmpeg, which is not owned or created by me.
 All rights, trademarks, and ownership of FFmpeg belong to their respective creators and maintainers.
 I make no claims of ownership over FFmpeg or its components.

+There is a quick installer you may download here run as an administrator and it will download, install, extract, and update the path accordingly

 For more information, licensing details, and official downloads, visit:
 [🔗 FFmpeg Official Website](https://www.ffmpeg.org)